AllenCell/aics-ml-segmentation/docs/bb3.md

 ![segmenter pic](./bb3_pic.png)

 Copy and paste the configuration file at './config/train.yaml' to create a new one, for example, '/home/config_files/train_lab.yaml'.
 Check the parameters and make changes if needed.
-You should only need to (1) choose model type from the two options, (2) insert the file path for input data, (3) insert the output file path for the model.
+Mostly, you only need to (1) specify the file path for input data, (2) specify the output file path for the model.
 A detailed explanation of all parameters can be found [here](./doc_train_yaml.md).

 ```bash
 dl_train --config /home/config_files/train_lab.yaml